-The Acacia tree also enclosed Osiris after his death, keeping him safe until he was restored and reborn.
-The Greeks also assigned it similar meanings, with an Acacia at Heliopolis known as the Tree of Life and Death.
+The acacia tree enclosed Osiris after his death, keeping him safe until he was restored and reborn.
+The Greeks assigned the acacia similar meanings, with an acacia at Heliopolis known as the Tree of Life and Death.

 Judaism and Acacia Wood

-While the Acacia flower isn’t mentioned in the Torah, the wood of the tree is important.
-The Tabernacle in the Desert was built using the wood of the tree since it was one of the only sources of building materials in the desert.
-This means that it remains a potent symbol of blessings among scarcity and dedication to achieving a goal.
+While the Acacia flower isn’t mentioned in the Torah, the tree’s wood is important.
+The Tabernacle in the Desert was built using the tree’s wood since it was one of the only sources of building materials in the desert.
+It remains a potent symbol of blessings among scarcity and dedication to achieving a goal.

-The trees also had to be planted to grow in time for the building, creating the symbolism of regrowth and foresight.
+The trees also had to be planted to grow in time for the building, symbolizing regrowth and foresight.

 Acacia Flowers in the Victorian Flower Language

 Many decorative Acacia trees had spread to Europe by the Victorian era.
 This meant that the cheerful yellow blooms of these varieties earned a place in the flower language of the time.